Regardless of the style of

 For those interested, check out the original piano score, and compare it to my leetle version.

 Generally speaking, there are a few golden principles applied here:

-– Try to use timbre to change vibe rather than jumping up or down octaves, where the guitar is hard to play and sounds more or less crappy.
+– Try to use timbre to change vibe rather than jumping up or down octaves, where the

 – Be creative, but know the style.
 If you have questions about the style, listen to the masters, and choose what you like.
 Oh!
 And if you are so inclined, read books on the music.
 It’s a really cool technique this “reading books” thing.
 Lots of amazing info out there that even Mr. Google doesn’t know.

-Classical Guitar Lesson – Melody Over Block Chords: Technique: Demo
+Guitar Lesson – Melody Over Block Chords: Technique: Demo

 This is tricky, and there is no simple formula.
 Generally playing a rest stroke on the melody using the “a” finger is typical, but it can become hard to play the chords at the same time without rolling or arpeggiating them too much.
 Some folks opt to not use rest strokes on the melody and this creates a more pianistic, even sound, but the melody stands out less.
 Your choice.
 Both are valid approaches.
 Either way, it’s important to be able to do a rest stroke on melody with chords underneath, so practice it until you can do it, then decide which approach you like.